 DefinitionThis section has been translated automatically.

-The first and most frequent localized early manifestation of Lyme borreliosis is the skin around the tick 's bite site with circular (disc-shaped) or oval, slowly centrifugally growing erythema.
+First and most frequent localized early manifestation of the skin in the vicinity of the tick bite site with circular (disc-shaped) or oval, slowly centrifugally growing erythema, belonging to Lyme borreliosis.
 The infection is caused by Borrelia burgdorferi.
-Typically, the erythema chronicum migrans appears 10-30 days after infection.
-The erythema chronicum migrans can be very discreet, so that it is not noticed or is noticed very late (only about half of the patients with late manifestation of Lyme disease remember an early clinical stage!)
-In 5-10% of cases multiple erythema migrantia occurs (in children > than in adults).
+Typically, erythema migrans appears 10-30 days after infection.
+Erythema migrans can be very discrete, so that it is not noticed or is noticed very late (only about half of patients with late manifestations of Lyme disease remember an early clinical presentation!).
+Multiple erythemata migrantia occur in 5-10% of cases (in children > than in adults).
 Note: By definition, erythema migrans is called erythema chronicum migrans if it persists for more than 6 months.

 You might also be interested in

 The age of the initial manifestation depends on the time of infection.
 In this respect, there are no disease-specific first manifestations.

 Buttocks, trunk, extremities.
 In children: Not rarely head and neck area.